walshbr/introduction-to-text-analysis/archives/tei.md

 Computers have a hard with abstract concepts like this.
 They tend to work in hierarchies and clear-cut structures.

+>Yet each man kills the thing he loves
+>
+>By each let this be heard.
+>
+>Some do it with a bitter look,
+>
+>Some with a flattering word.
+>
+>The coward does it with a kiss,
+>
+>The brave man with a sword!

 The computer does not really know much at all about this poem.

-The *Text Encoding Initiative* (TEI) is an attempt to join abstract humanities concepts with baby examples
+The *Text Encoding Initiative* (TEI) is an attempt to join abstract humanities concepts with the kinds of systematic

+Think of TEI as a new layer that exists on top of the text.
+Words offer one layer of meaning, but we add **markup** to give the computer (or future readers) more nuanced ways of understanding how the parts in a text relate to one another.

+Once a text has been encoded, it can be represented more easily in a digital form.
+This may not necessarily actually make it *look* any different.
+But it does allow you to do new and exciting things to your work.